elunna/nerfhack-changelog/README.md

 * Auto-ID some potions when inhaling their vapors (xnh)
 * Auto-ID scroll of scare monster if it crumbles from picking up (Un)
 * Auto-ID scrolls of confuse monster when read
+* Auto-ID enchant armor when it erodeproofs or hardens dragon scales.
 * Auto-ID rings dropped into a sink (Un)
 * Auto-ID ring of regeneration if it heals you (Un)
 * Auto-ID wand of cancellation after destroying a bag of holding (Un)